Ref C-04 · Interviews · 5 min read · Updated June 2026

 Nail these and you’ll shine; flub them and even a top background might not save you.
 My goal is to walk you through each pillar, the #1 mistake candidates make in each, and how you can avoid those pitfalls.

 (Spoiler: I’ve developed some battle-tested frameworks – like “Past→Pivot→Future,” the “3P method,” and the “5M’s” – to systematically conquer these areas.
-I’ll tease a bit of that “secret sauce” here, and you can grab the full playbook for all the details.)
+I’ll walk through the core of each below.)

 A Better Private Equity Interview Strategy: The Three Pillars